TeskaLabs/asab/doc/tutorial/web/chapter2.rst

 `asab.StorageService` initialized in `app.py` as part of the `asab.storage.Module` enables connection to MongoDB.
-Further on, there are two methods providing the handler with the desired functionalities.
+Further on, two methods provide the handler with the desired functionalities.

 **Now test it.**

-The application is implicitly running on **8080** port.
+The application is implicitly running on an **8080** port.
-Open the Postman and set new request.
+Open the Postman and set a new request.

-Try PUT method:
+Try the PUT method:

 .. code::